Tumoroids yield good research models for cancer research and screening of anticancer therapies

-Cell growth support structures like P3D Scaffolds can be used to culture human tissue and cancer cells on structures that resemble native human bone.
-The scaffolds accurately mimic the bone environment found in the human body, and thereby secure that cells develop and migrate on the scaffold like they would inside the body.
+Cell growth support structures like P3D Scaffolds can be used to co-culture human mesenchymal stem cells (hMSCs) and cancer cell lines on structures that resemble native human bone.
+The scaffolds mimic the bone environment found in the human body, and thereby secure that cells develop and migrate on the scaffold like they would inside the body.

-By adding cancer cells onto the bone-like structures, you can thus grow a tumor replica on a lifelike bone environment.
-This model can then be used to study bone cancer progression and perform accurate assessments of chemotherapies and novel anticancer drugs, and predictions of patient outcomes.
+By adding hMSCs and cancer cells onto the bone-like structures, you can thus grow a tumor replica on a lifelike bone environment.
+This model can then be used to study bone cancer progression and be subjected to chemotherapeutic treatment to perform accurate assessments of chemotherapies and novel anticancer drugs, and predictions of patient outcomes.

 In general, animal models and 2D human cell lines have little similarity to human tissue.
 On the other hand, as the P3D Scaffolds imitate human bone tissue, they yield reliable research models to understand the dynamic in vivo interactions of the cancer.
 Also, in screening of anticancer therapies, the tumoroid models enable a realistic testing that is thus more likely to yield results when subsequently translated.
 Thus, while animal models and traditional 2D human cell lines are not always reliable ways to predict how cancer or pharmaceutical treatments will affect humans, disease modeling and drug screening against human organs or tumors grown on scaffolds offer very promising alternative methods.